 Working out has been proven to help you sleep better at night because it helps you feel more energized during the day so you can expend more energy.
 However, exercise boosts energy, so it’s usually best not to work out too close to bedtime.
 In addition, while some people don’t experience any issues with sleep when they exercise at night, others may find it difficult to fall asleep while still experiencing a runner’s high.
 Therefore, you may have to experiment to determine which exercise times are best for you and can promote better sleep instead of keeping you up at night.

 There are many ways to improve your sleep quality to help you sleep through the night without waking up.
-However, it’s worth discussing it with your healthcare provider if you’ve tried everything and still struggle to fall asleep and stay asleep.
-Several underlying illnesses can affect your ability to fall asleep, and the sooner they’re treated, the sooner you can start experiencing better sleep.
+However, it’s important and worth discussing it with your healthcare provider if you’ve tried everything and still struggle to fall asleep and stay asleep.
+Certain medications and and several underlying illnesses can greatly affect your ability to fall asleep, and the sooner they’re treated, the sooner you can start experiencing better sleep.

 Megan Isola holds a Bachelor of Science in Hospitality and a minor in Business Marketing from Cal State University Chico.
 She enjoys going to concerts, trying new restaurants, and hanging out with friends.

 You can also contact us by filling out the form below.
 Make sure to fill in as many fields as possible so we can respond to you with the most accurate information!